githubcdr/docker-elk/README.md

 * running on Alpine Linux with s6, small, clean and efficient
 * Maxmind geo data enabled
 * Each process runs as own user
-* index is created base on type
+* multi input index is created based on type

 ## Instructions